GavinAnthony76/MyPortfolio/replit.md

 # Overview

 This project is a professional portfolio website for a full-stack developer, Gavin Anthony, serving as both a public-facing showcase for web development skills and a business tool for managing client project requests.
 It aims to market web development services and streamline the intake and management of client inquiries through a robust project request system.
-The application features sections for personal introduction, featured web projects, service offerings (Basic, Premium Package, Custom Package, Rapid Prototyping - arranged by price), and a comprehensive contact form that generates detailed project briefs.
+The application features sections for personal introduction, featured web projects, service offerings (Basic, Premium Package, Custom Package, Rapid Prototyping), and a comprehensive contact form that generates detailed project briefs.
 These briefs are stored in a database and managed via an administrative dashboard.
 The business vision is to provide high-quality web development solutions, leveraging a professional online presence and an efficient client management system to attract and serve clients effectively.

 ## Recent Changes (October 21, 2025)
+### Stripe and Pricing Removal (COMPLETED ✅)
+- **Stripe integration removed** - All payment processing functionality eliminated
+- **Payment buttons removed** - Service cards now show "Get Started" buttons that scroll to contact form
+- **Pricing displays removed** - All dollar amounts removed from service offerings
+- **Checkout modal deleted** - Removed checkout-modal.tsx component entirely
+- **AI Assistant updated** - Edasi no longer mentions specific prices, directs to contact for quotes
+- **Backend cleanup** - Removed Stripe package, API endpoints, and CSP headers
+- **Documentation updated** - All pricing and payment references removed from codebase

 ### Service Restructuring to Simple Tiered Model (COMPLETED ✅)
-- **Basic Package introduced** - $250 for single page sites (landing pages, portfolios)
+- **Basic Package introduced** - Single page sites (landing pages, portfolios)
-- **Premium Package repriced** - $750 for small local businesses (3-5 pages with hosting)
+- **Premium Package** - Small local businesses (3-5 pages with hosting)
-- **Custom Package created** - Custom pricing dependent on project scope for complex needs
+- **Custom Package** - Complex projects with custom scope
 - **Technical Consulting removed** - Streamlined service offerings for clarity
-- **Rapid Prototyping adjusted** - New hourly rate of $45/hour for faster development cycles
+- **Rapid Prototyping** - Fast development cycles for prototypes
-- **AI Assistant updated** - Edasi now recommends new service tiers based on client needs
+- **AI Assistant updated** - Edasi recommends service tiers based on client needs
 - **Contact form synchronized** - Project type options match new service structure
 - **Documentation updated** - All references aligned with new 4-tier service model